Seeed-Studio/wiki-documents/docs/Wio-RP2040-with-Arduino-WIFI.md

 ![image.png](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/demo_13.png)

 Then set the topic and message below.
-In this project, we use MQTT to receive or send the massage with Wio RP2040 mini Dev Board.
+In this project, we use MQTT to receive or send the messages with Wio RP2040 mini Dev Board.

 Fill in the 'topic' as "temperature".